War Hill: Hill walking

 Because of its remote setting, War Hill is usually only climbed as part of a "loop route" taking in other neighboring mountains.

 A popular route is a 15-kilometre circuit that starts at the Ballinastoe Wood car-park to climb the boarded mountain path to White Hill and then to the base of the summit of Djouce 725 m.
 However, instead of summiting Djouce, the boardwalk path is followed eastwards to the cliffs above the Powerscourt Waterfalls.
 Finally, the loop is closed by walking back up to War Hill via the southern side of the Glensoulan Valley and then onto the summit of Djouce itself.
 The route then follows back to Ballinastoe Wood via the boardwalk and White Hill.

-Another popular variation of this "loop route" are to start in the Crone Woods car-park, and complete a 16-kilometre loop of Maulin 570 m, Tonduff 642 m, War Hill, and Djouce, and then returning to Crone Woods car-park; this circuit is sometimes called the Circuit of Glensoulan.
+Another popular variation of this "loop route" is to start in the Crone Woods car-park, and complete a 16-kilometre loop of Maulin 570 m, Tonduff 642 m, War Hill, and Djouce, and then returning to Crone Woods car-park; this circuit is sometimes called the Circuit of Glensoulan.